sudeepag/sudeep.co/_posts/2018-02-09-Understanding-the-Data-Science-Lifecycle.md

 Now that you've got a sparkling clean set of data, you're ready to finally get started in your analysis.
 The data exploration stage is like the brainstorming of data analysis.
 This is where you understand the patterns and bias in your data.
 It could involve pulling up and analyzing a random subset of the data using Pandas, plotting a histogram or distribution curve to see the general trend, or even creating an interactive visualization that lets you dive down into each data point and explore the story behind the outliers.

 Using all of this information, you start to form hypotheses about your data and the problem you are tackling.
-If you were predicted student scores for example, you could try visualizing the relationship between scores and sleep.
+If you were predicting student scores for example, you could try visualizing the relationship between scores and sleep.
 If you were predicting real estate prices, you could perhaps plot the prices as a heat map on a spatial plot to see if you can catch any trends.

 There is a great summary of tools and approaches on the Wikipedia page for exploratory data analysis.